dsmelov/simsim/README.md

 # SimSim
 =========

-Use it to quickly get access to application data folders in iOS Simulator.
+Use it to quickly get access to application data folders while developing on iOS Simulator.
 Feel free to explore application content in Terminal, Finder or Commander One (if installed).

 ![Alt text](/simsim.png?raw=true "screenshot")